Children’s Growth Plates:

 Surgery

-If the fragments of the bone are significantly displaced and the fracture is not stable, surgery may be required.
+If the fragments of the bone are significantly displaced and the fracture is not stable, the doctor will recommend surgery.
 The most common type of surgery used for this type of fracture is referred to as open reduction and internal fixation.

 During the surgical procedure, the fragments of the bone are first repositioned to their alignment; a process referred to as reduction.
-Then, the bones will be fixed into place by using implants such as screws or wires, if needed.
+Then, the surgeon will manipulate the bones so that they are properly aligned and sometimes fixed in place by using screws or wires if needed.
 The surgeon can also attach metal plates to the outer part of the bone.
 The injured area is then protected and immobilized as it heals by using a cast.

 Complications